* Proposals would enshrine net neutrality in EU rules

 By Foo Yun Chee

-BRUSSELS, March 31 (Reuters) - European lawmakers will vote on proposals this week that could severely restrict telecoms operators from mining a potentially lucrative revenue source by charging content providers more to deliver services at faster speeds.
+BRUSSELS, March 31 (Reuters) - European lawmakers will vote on proposals this week that could severely curtail the ability of telecoms operators to mine a potentially lucrative source of revenue - charging content providers more to deliver their services at faster speeds.

-The proposals would enshrine net neutrality - the principle that Internet service providers must treat all traffic equally regardless of the source or content - in European Union law applicable across 28 countries.
+The EU recommendations would enshrine net neutrality, which means Internet service providers must treat all traffic equally regardless of the source or content, in European Union law applicable across 28 countries.

 They would also set restrictions on the kind of online services for which Internet providers can charge extra.

-If accepted, the proposals would put Europe ahead of the United States, where a court struck down federal rules on net neutrality in January following a challenge by Verizon Communications.
-It would come as a blow to telecoms firms faced with their fifth consecutive year of revenue decline.
+If accepted, the proposals would put Europe ahead of the United States - where a U.S court struck down federal rules on net neutrality in January following a challenge by Verizon Communications - and come as a blow to telecoms firms faced with their fifth consecutive year of revenue decline.

-Just last week, U.S. streaming video services company Netflix urged Internet service providers such as U.S. broadband provider Comcast to give free network connections to content companies, saying this was key to ensuring net neutrality.
+Just last week U.S. streaming video services company Netflix called on Internet service providers such as U.S. broadband provider Comcast to give free network connections to content companies, saying this was key to ensuring net neutrality.

-The telecoms companies have spent billions building networks for such services and want to be able to charge for different services and speeds, which they say would enable them to invest in continual service upgrades.
+But the telecoms companies have spent billions building networks for such services and want to be able to charge for different services and speeds, which would also enable them to invest in continual service upgrades.

 Luigi Gambardella, head of the European Telecommunications Network Operators’ Association (ETNO), said the EU lawmakers’ proposals were “technically intrusive rules” which would threaten the Internet.

-“All those businesses and organisations who now rely on services requiring high quality experience, like HD video on demand or telemedicine, will be affected,” he said.
+“All those businesses and organizations who now rely on services requiring high quality experience, like HD video on demand or telemedicine will be affected,” he said.